Buying a Franchise: A Consumer Guide

 - Does the franchise require technical experience

-or special training or education
+or special training or education (for example,

 auto repair, home and office decorating, or tax